munificent/craftinginterpreters/book/functions.md

 ```

 We've got one more -- the final, in fact -- production under the venerable
 `statement` rule.
-A return statement itself is the `return` keyword followed by
+A return statement is the `return` keyword followed by an
-a return value and terminated with a semicolon.
-Like most languages, the
+optional expression and terminated with a semicolon.
-return value is optional.

-In most statically typed languages, "void" functions that don't return a value
+In statically-typed languages, "void" functions that don't return a value *must*
-*must* use return without a value expression and non-void functions that do
+use return without a value expression and non-void functions that do return a
-return a value must provide one in the return statement.
-Since Lox is
+value must provide one in the return statement.
+Since Lox is dynamically typed,
-dynamically typed, any function may be called in a position where it is expected
+any function may be called in a position where it is expected to return a value
-to return a value and it has to return *something*.
-There are no "void"
+and it has to return *something*.
+There are no "void" functions.
+Instead, like
-functions.
-Instead, like we already implemented, a function that reaches the end
+we already implemented, a function that reaches the end of its body without
-of its body without hitting a return statement implicitly returns `nil`.
+hitting a return statement implicitly returns `nil`.
+Correspondingly, we treat a
-Correspondingly, we'll treat a return statement without a value as equivalent
+return statement without a value as equivalent to:
-to:

 ```lox
 return nil;